 Save wilting herbs

 Any herbs that are starting to look less than fresh or that you know you won’t be able to use before they go bad can get a second chance at life with this easy hack: pulse them in a food processor along with enough olive oil to cover.
 Then pour the mixture into a clean ice cube tray and freeze.
-Once frozen you can put the cubes into a plastic bag or container and label it so it’s easy to tell which herb is which.
+Once frozen you can put the cubes into a container and label it so it’s easy to tell which herb is which.
 Or you can combine herbs together if you want!
 Then just pop a cube or two into your cooking to add a little flavor boost to soups, stews, roasts, sautés and more!